CodeYueXiong/bdss-notebooks-R/README.md

 The original repository can be found here:
 [Link to the Original Repo](https://github.com/Coleridge-Initiative/bdss-notebooks)

-The previous introduction can be seen below.
+Furthermore, you can find the previous introduction on the project below.

 # Workbooks for Big Data and Social Science